openPCI/OpenHumanScoring/README.md

 # OpenCoding
 Human coding of test taker responses to PCI and QTI items.
-Work-in-progress.

-Take a look at the flowchart describing suggested workflow.

-Challenge: View items as in TAO-application.
+Still work-in-progress.
+But does the basic tasks of importing responses, managing coders, traing, coding, flagging and handling flags, double coding etc.

+Integrates PCI's in the coding application.

 ## Howto
-For the time being, the recode scripts work as a javascript application.
-Download recode and place it in the same folder as the OpenPCIs (in order to code the 3D and Room PCIs).
-Run recode in your browser (locally or online).
+Create a database OpenCoding.
+Import the tables from opencoding.sql (using phpmyadmin).

+Manually create a user (using phpmyadmin) and give it scoringadmin and projectadmin permissions.

+Manually create a project (using phpmyadmin).

+Import data from csv-files.

+Manage the project.
+Invite coders, train them.
+Manage their work.

+Don't hessitate to reach out to jebu@edu.au.dk for help.